-Due to the significant changes in leadership since September 2022, (a new Headteacher and two new members of the leadership team) which includes a new Pupil Premium champion, the strategy was re-written for the three years starting 2022/23-2025.
+Due to the significant changes in leadership since September 2022, (a new Headteacher and a new leadership team) which includes a new Pupil Premium champion, the strategy was rewritten for the three years starting 2022/23-2025.

-This is the review for 2022/23.
+This is the review for 2023/24.